 Two pupils demonstrate the End of School Year Massage Story

-Story Massage has become part of regular activities at the Early Focus Project and St James Primary School following an in-house training day.
-“The children respond very well to Story Massage,” says Una Curran, one of our latest Best Practice Winners, “They find it very relaxing and calming.
+The programme is a regular part of activities at the Early Focus Project and St James Primary School.
+“The children respond very well to the Story Massage Programme,” says Una Curran, one of our latest Best Practice Winners, “They find it very relaxing and calming.
 We use it every day to help them settle for more quiet and concentrated work.
 It also teaches the children about kind hands – they ask each other if they want a massage when they are playing in the yard.”

 Are you inspired by the way that staff at the Early Focus Project and St James Primary School are using Story Massage to promote positive mental health?
-Would you like to train to use Story Massage in your work or home?
-We run one day accredited training courses that is held around the country for individuals and groups.
-These days can also be organised as in-house training sessions.
-We teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and even create some sensory stories of your own.
-Ideal for teachers, SEN staff, support staff, therapists, Early Years practitioners, those working with people with additional needs, Baby Massage Instructors, Relax Kids Coaches… everyone with an interest in sharing positive touch activities with children.
-All the information is here: Story Massage Training
+Would you like to train to share the benefits of the programme in your work or home?
+We have a popular online training course to help you learn the Story Massage strokes and adapt familiar stories and even create some sensory stories of your own.